dturvene/ring-buffer/README.md

 -->
 [gist:dequeue](https://gist.github.com/dturvene/779137c4caea8999963c3b7fb851b639)

+### spinlock
+The spinlock code is a replacement for `pthread_mutex_lock` based on C11 atomics.
+It proved to be highly portable and good in driver code that cannot block as long as the critical sections are fairly small.

 ### Unit Testing
 The unit testing framework is set up by main in `ringbuffer.c` and is organized as two [pthreads](https://en.wikipedia.org/wiki/Pthreads):